Pierre-Arquevaux/Pierre-Arquevaux/README.md

 ### My current projects 🔧

-<p Working on my portfolio and a App for Pizza lovers :pizza: :it:
+<p> Working on my portfolio and a App for Pizza lovers :pizza: :it: </p>

 <br>